SysKitTeam/docs-monitor/get-to-know-syskit-monitor/reports/event-log-reports.md

 ---
-description: Learn how to use SysKit Monitor to track all user activities performed on the file system.
+description: Learn how to use Syskit Monitor to track all user activities performed on the file system.
 ---

 # Event Log Reports